 The Society is the professional and regulatory body for solicitors in Northern Ireland.
 The web site includes a summary of its regulatory framework and details of the complaints procedure.
-Downloadable publications include the Solicitors’ Accounts Regulations 1998 and 2014 and the Society’s journal The Writ April 2000 onwards.
-There is also a directory of solicitors’ firms in the major towns and villages of Northern Ireland, searchable by name, geographical location or category of work undertaken.
+Downloadable publications include the Solicitors (Northern Ireland) Order 1976 as amended, the Solicitors Practice Regulations 1987 as amended, the Solicitors’ Accounts Regulations 1998 and 2014 and the Society’s journal The Writ April 2000 onwards.
+There is also a directory of solicitors’ firms in Northern Ireland, searchable by name of firm or solicitor, geographical location, or category of work undertaken.

 The Lay Observer oversees the complaint-handling function of the Law Society of Northern Ireland.
 The site includes information on the Lay Observer’s role, details of the complaints procedure, and recent annual reports.

 The Legal Services Agency Northern Ireland (LSANI) was created on 1 April 2015 as an executive agency within the Department of Justice upon the dissolution of the Northern Ireland Legal Services Commission.
 It is responsible for administering publicly funded legal services.
 The site has information for members of the public and practitioners.
 Information for the legal profession includes legislation and guidance, legal aid forms and circulars.
 Information for the public includes a link to the Law Society of Northern Ireland’s Solicitors Directory.